jochenboesmans/dexaggregate-elixir/README.md

 Phoenix endpoint exposing a REST and GraphQL API.
 Usage of the GraphQL API is recommended since it's way more flexible and supports subscriptions.

+## On rebasing

+Rebased markets are pure functions of the exchange data.
+No external price oracles are used.

+Market pairs are rebased by finding and traversing paths from the original pair to a pair with a base token in which the market is to be rebased.
+This process is bidirectional, meaning that both paths connecting to the base token of the original pair and paths connecting to the quote token of the original pair are being considered.
+Paths are weighted by their pairs' average volume.
+These weights are used to determine the ultimate rebased rate (making rebased rates from paths with a higher average volume more important).